scignscape/ntxh/README.md

 the scope of this overview, but it is easy to find documentation for Qt Creator (which is free for non-commercial use) explaining how to build and run C++ projects.
-In the data set, all Qt "project" files are located under the "`code/cpp/projects`" directory.
+In the data set, all Qt "project" files are located under the "`@/code/cpp/projects`" directory (again, the "`@`" symbol designates the repository root folder).

 In some circumstances a user may prefer to build some of the data-set libraries or executables from a command line instead of within Qt Creator.
 Each of the data-set projects is designed to identify during compilation (and if necessary at runtime) whether it is being built in this "console" mode and alter its behavior accordingly.
-The `"code/cpp/qmake-console"` directory includes a "`projects`" folder which contains (within subfolders) command-line scripts that run "`qmake`" and can run "`make`" (thereby replicating the build steps which Qt Creator takes) on many of the project
+The `"@/code/cpp/qmake-console"` directory includes a "`projects`" folder which contains (within subfolders) command-line scripts that run "`qmake`" and can run "`make`" (thereby replicating the build steps which Qt Creator takes) on many of the project